ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 - Utilize web scraping techniques with isValidRoleOnSite to ascertain if the role remains active on the website.
 - Close the web browser upon completion.

-### **deleteFromRedis**
+### **deleteFromMongo**

-The `deleteFromRedis` function is a core element in the Roles Validator module.
-Here, we delete the role of Redis based on topicId because the Redis prefix for roles is based on this value
+The `deleteFromMongo` function is a core element in the Roles Validator module.
+Here, we delete the role of MongoDb based on topicId because the MongoDb prefix for roles is based on this value